Commas and periods are the most frequently used punctuation marks. Commas customarily indicate a brief pause; they're not as final as periods.

 Fiction and nonfiction books generally prefer the Oxford comma.
 Writers must decide Oxford or no Oxford and not switch back and forth, except when omitting the Oxford comma could cause confusion as in the cheese and crackers example.

 Rule 2.
-Use a comma to separate two adjectives when the adjectives are interchangeable.
+Use a comma to separate two adjectives when the order of the adjectives is interchangeable.

 Example: He is a strong, healthy man.